 With children with complex needs, Louise and Mark have really improved the life of their current child.
 When they arrived, they were unable to walk and didn’t know what feet were for.
 Because they have Cerebral Palsy, it was almost as if they hadn’t been encouraged to walk from a young age.
 Louise beamed as she told us “he can now walk upstairs on his own with a bannister each side and someone stood behind him in case he loses balance.
 He’s just blossomed with us and the physio’s cannot believe the progress he has made in such a short space of time.
 He is now going to be able to walk, which prior to him coming to stay with us wasn’t even in his opportunities.
 He’s come out of his shell so much already, and we’re looking forward to seeing what other progress he can make whilst he stays with us.”

 Outside of fostering, Louise is developing her skills to support the young Mum’s and Dad’s she supports on Parent and Child placements, and any other children who come to stay with her.
 “I’m training as a counsellor, and I’m just about to qualify.
 Parents come to us with so many issues, and it often comes down to how they were parenting themselves.
 One young lady we looked after had only just arrived when her Dad passed away, and her Mum had always suffered with substance abuse so she didn’t have any support network to talk to about her feelings either.
 I was better able to support the Mum in the placement as I knew more about how to listen and support through my studies.
 I just felt so much more comfortable having that knowledge behind me.
 Our supervising social worker has been great too.
 She’s supported me to complete my studies alongside fostering and the experience she has from social work has been really useful when supporting cases still going through the courts.”

-If you’ve been inspired by Louise and Mark’s story, and would like to find out more about fostering children with complex needs, or Parent and Child foster placements, then get in touch
+If you’d like to find out more about fostering children with complex needs, or Parent and Child foster placements, enquire now.